canwe/blog/_posts/2010-03-06-moved-to-chennai-india.md

  [2]: http://www.csc.com/ "Computer Science Corporation"
  [3]: http://en.wikipedia.org/wiki/Chennai "Chennai - Wikipedia"

 I do not want to elaborate more on quitting Infosys.
-It was a decision that I had to take because of several reasons and I had moved out of Infosys on February 26, where I spent 3 quality years.
-My current position at CSC gives me ample opportunities to grow in the field where I actually want to be in.
+It was a decision that I had to take because of several reasons and I had moved out of Infosys on February 26, where I spent 3 quality years.Â  My current position at CSC gives me ample opportunities to grow in the field where I actually want to be in.

 On moving to Chennai, it gives me a feeling that I am back at my home.
 Chennai is not a new place to me.
 I spent 4 years here, doing my studies at a local college.
 Because of my previous job, I had to stay away from Chennai for the past 3 and half years and now I'm back.
 The ways that the city has changed in these 3 years were amazed me.
 But the main problems of the city - traffic, pollution, weather and water - are still here.
 I hope the city gets better and better in the coming days.